KMOX: Talk radio pioneer

-As network programming shifted from radio to television in the 1950s, KMOX scheduled a full service format of talk shows, news, and middle of the road (later adult contemporary) music.
-In 1955, Robert Hyland Jr. became KMOX's general manager, a role he held for nearly forty years.
-It was Hyland who leveraged KMOX's relationship with the Cardinals, signing many lucrative advertising contracts with local businesses.
+As network programming shifted from radio to television in the 1950s, KMOX switched to a full service format of talk shows, news, and middle of the road (later adult contemporary) music.
+In 1955, Robert Hyland Jr. became KMOX's general manager, a role he held for nearly 40 years.
+It was Hyland who leveraged KMOX's relationship with the St. Louis Cardinals, signing many lucrative advertising contracts with local businesses.

 Hyland made the decision in 1960 to eliminate the station's afternoon music programming, the last of the non-talk shows.
 That made KMOX the first full-time talk radio station in the country, helping keep KMOX dominance in the St. Louis radio market for many decades.
 On February 29, 1960, Jack Buck hosted the first "At Your Service" program, which included an interview with former First Lady Eleanor Roosevelt.
 That program, like the sports and talk shows that soon followed, pioneered a format for radio featuring news maker interviews, guest appearances, and calls from listeners.

 After Hyland died in 1992, Rod Zimmerman was named general manager.
 He departed in 1998 to manage CBS station WBBM Radio in Chicago.

 KMOX picked up Costas Coast to Coast in 1994.
-Also, in July of that year Bob Costas began hosting a sports call-in show on the station.
+Also, in July of that year, Bob Costas began hosting a sports call-in show on the station.

 Karen Carroll was general manager from 1998 until 2003, when Tom Langmyer was promoted to the top position.
 Langmyer left in 2005 to become vice president/general manager of WGN Radio in Chicago.
 Dave Ervin managed the station from 2005 to 2008.
-Becky Domyan, who also oversees sister stations KEZK and KYKY is the station's current Market Manager & Sr. Vice President for Entercom.
+Becky Domyan later became the Vice President and Market Manager for KMOX and sister stations KEZK and KYKY.

 KMOX started broadcasting in HD Radio in May 2006.
 For many years, KMOX broadcast using C-QUAM's AM Stereo technology, but stereo transmissions ended in the spring of 2000.

-On January 30, 2012, Jon Grayson's "Overnight America," based at KMOX, and also airing on CBS stations WCCO Minneapolis and KDKA Pittsburgh, became a nationally syndicated program with several dozen stations airing it across the country.
-The syndication was discontinued in 2017, but the show continues to air late nights on KMOX.
+On January 30, 2012, Jon Grayson's Overnight America, based at KMOX, and also airing on CBS stations WCCO in Minneapolis and KDKA in Pittsburgh, became a nationally syndicated program with several dozen stations airing it across the country.
+The syndication was discontinued in 2017, but the show continued to air late nights on KMOX for several more years.